China central bank suggests faster tempo for freeing yuan

 The yuan's trading band was last widened in April 2012 to allow the exchange rate to rise or fall 1 percent either side of the midpoint fixing announced daily by the central bank.

-"We must seize the favorable time window to quicken the pace of realizing yuan convertibility in capital account," Zhou said.
+"We must seize the favorable time window to quicken the pace of realising yuan convertibility in capital account," Zhou said.

 Full convertibility would allow the free movement of capital across China's borders, a demand of many of China's trading partners.
 The central bank has pledged to make the yuan "basically convertible" by 2015, but it has not made clear what that means.